HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is 21.7Mb
-      sub-directories of 1Mb or more:
-        doc    2.1Mb
-        libs  18.3Mb
+    Package required but not available: ‘igraph’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # portvine